eds89/MScProject-Multi-Factor-Authentication-Protocol/README.md

 Source code extracted from binaries.
 Code provided for demonstrative/informative purposes only.

-Tech stack: Java 5, PKCS#11, Smartcards, Fingerprint authentication
+Tech stack: Java 5, PKCS#11, Smartcards, Fingerprint scanners

 **For more information, see:**